UbhiTS/SqlDbScripter/readme.md

 "db4")
 ```

-2. When the above script run completes, you can edit the 02-SQLDbInstaller.ps1 script and execute
-the DBDict parameter defines the sequence and the names of the database to execute on the target server
-you can merge all databases into one by specifying 1 target for all source databases
+2. When the above script run completes, you can edit the 02-SQLDbInstaller.ps1 script and execute.
+The `DBDict` parameter defines the sequence and the names of the database to execute on the target server.
+You can merge all databases into one by specifying 1 target for all source databases
 ```
 $TargetServer = "<sqldbserver>"
 $DBUsername = "<sqlusername>"